Vashisthlnmit/Portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
 Welcome to my portfolio!
 I am a full stack web developer.
-My expertise lies in [key skills or areas of specialization, e.g.,  front-end development, back-end development.
+My expertise lies in [key skills or areas of specialization, e.g.,  front-end development, back-end.
-Please explore my portfolio to see detailed examples of my work and the impact it has made.
-I am always open to new challenges and opportunities to apply my skills in innovative ways.
-Thank you for visiting!